DiegoPincheiraIb/rfsslam/README.md

 * Latest
     - Implementation of joint compatibility branch and bound (JCBB) for data association in vector-based methods
+    - Removed dependency on the libconfig library for simulation configuration
+    - OSX compatible

 ### Future Work ###